okori97/virtual-pet-exercise/README.md

-# Virtual pets in javascript
+# Virtual Pet Application

-This is a coding exercise, the aim of which is to create virtual pets which meet the below criteria :
+Creation of a virtual pet which meets some fun criteria:

 You can give them a name